aryasoni98/AI-Interview/WebApp/README.md

 The web app has been dockerized
 - First build the image, run `docker-compose build`
-- Then start/run the container, run `docker-compose run`
+- Then start/run the container, run `docker-compose up`

 ## How does it work ?